Charlie Chalk

 Charlie Chalk is a British stop motion animation series produced in 1987 in the United Kingdom by Woodland Animations, who also produced the children's television programmes Postman Pat, Gran, and Bertha.
 Reception to the show was mostly positive.
 The series began airing from 20 October 1988, Thursday afternoons on BBC1 part of Children's BBC for the first 10 episodes.
 The remaining three episodes of the series aired on BBC2 in a lunchtime slot.

+The series is available to watch on BritBox and Prime Video.

 Synopsis

 The series tells the story of Charlie Chalk – a jolly clown who, after falling asleep whilst fishing out at sea, ends up on a strange island by the name of Merrytwit (as explained in the title sequence before each episode).
 Characters had to be aware of coconuts which constantly fell from the trees on the island.

-The pilot episode of the series (entitled 'Shipwrecked Charlie') finds Charlie having just landed on Merrytwit, and after making friends with some of its inhabitants, decides to stay and build a home there.
+The pilot episode of the series (entitled "Shipwrecked Charlie") finds Charlie having just landed on Merrytwit, and after making friends with some of its inhabitants, decides to stay and build a home there.
 The following episodes follow Charlie and his new friends on various adventures on the island.